gezielcarvalho/dot/db/README.md

   - Replaces table prefix placeholders
   - Usage: `bash db/import_db.sh`

-### Legacy/Reference Scripts
+### Diagnostic & Repair Scripts

-- **`install_database.sh`** - Legacy installer (no longer needed)

-  - Was created to add missing ACL data
-  - Now obsolete since dotproject.sql is fixed
-  - Kept for reference only

-- **`dotproject_acl_patch.sql`** - ACL patch (no longer needed)

-  - Was the patch applied to dotproject.sql
-  - Now integrated into the main SQL file
-  - Kept for documentation purposes

 - **`fix_acl_mapping.sql`** - ACL repair for old installations

+  - Use if you have an old installation with missing ACL data
-  - Creates admin user in ACL system
+  - Creates admin user in ACL system and mappings
-  - Maps admin user to admin group
-  - Populates required ACL tables
   - Run if login fails with correct password

 - **`verify_login_requirements.sql`** - Comprehensive login diagnostic